lart-bangor/research-assistant/docs/source/users/discarding-attempts.rst

     Please ensure that you read this information carefully and understand the ramifications of discarding an attempt before making use of this functionality.

 Discarding a participant’s attempt at a task can be done straightforwardly at any stage of the data collection process, including during the consent stage.
-To do so, open the side menu and click **"Discard attempt"**.
+To do so, open the side menu and click :guilabel:`Discard attempt`.
 Once the attempt has been discarded, the app will return to the app home screen.

 **Note that** discarded responses will **not** be saved on the device and any information a participant may already have entered for that task will be irretrievably lost.